 These best stories of the comic books are preceded by their issue number.

 They were edited by Ed Cronin.

+QUALITY.
 The Human Bomb stories are way too violent.
 In many ways, they are war stories, with Roy using his powers to battle Nazi agents and machines.
-I am not comfortable with this level of violence.
-Still, the best tales have a lot of way-out imagination.
+I am not comfortable with this level of violence in entertainment.
+However, I agree that Nazis are wholly evil, and deserve everything they get in these tales.
+And the best tales have a lot of way-out imagination.

 The second Human Bomb story in the next issue, "Evil on Calona Island" is routine.